-The DJW School of Acting prides itself on dealing with urgent matters swiftly and encourages feedback regularly.
-The tutor running classes for the students at any DJW School should always finish the class, by asking if anyone has any Questions, Queries, Concerns, Complaints, Comments or Compliments.
+DJW Talent prides itself on dealing with urgent matters swiftly and encourages feedback regularly.
+The tutor running classes for the students at any DJW event or workshop should always finish the class, by asking if anyone has any Questions, Queries, Concerns, Complaints, Comments or Compliments.
 This gives students the immediate opportunity to flag something or offer feedback there and then.